faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Flatpak via Flathub Remote

+Flatpak is a tool for managing applications and the runtimes they use.
+In the Flatpak model, applications can be built and distributed independently from the host system they are used on, and they are isolated from the host system ('sandboxed') to some degree, at runtime.

+Flatpak uses OSTree to distribute and deploy data.
+The repositories it uses are OSTree repositories and can be manipulated with the ostree utility.
+Installed runtimes and applications are OSTree checkouts.

 {% shell_term $ %}
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 {% endshell_term %}

 ## Gromit-MPX

+Official site: [https://github.com/bk138/gromit-mpx](https://github.com/bk138/gromit-mpx){:target="_blank"}

+Gromit-MPX is an on-screen annotation tool that works with any Unix desktop environment under X11 as well as Wayland.

 (Flatpak - Flathub)

 {% shell_term $ %}
 flatpak install flathub net.christianbeier.Gromit-MPX
 {% endshell_term %}

 ## Telegram Desktop

+Official site: [https://desktop.telegram.org/](https://desktop.telegram.org/){:target="_blank"}

+Fast and secure desktop app, perfectly synced with your mobile phone.

 (RPMFusion - Free)